 The Verzasca Valley is famous for its picturesque village, the clear, emerald waters of its river, and its natural, unspoiled environment.
 The inhabitants of Verzasca subsisted on agriculture and sheep farming, from the middle-ages to the mid-twentieth century.
 Men, women and children practiced migratory herding which forced them to relocate several times during the course of the year to use the resources of the valley and the Piano di Magadino.
 The museum, located in a typical Verzasca house in Sonogno, tells the story of the valley also with the aid of a 3D model of the area which highlights the changes that took place in its history and landscape.
 One section of the museum is dedicated to the emigration of chimney sweepers, a typical trade of this valley’s past history.

-This tour can be combined with the other Top attractions in the region, such as Corippo, the Verzasca River and Bungy Jumping.
+This tour can be combined with the other Top attractions in the region, such as Sentierone of the Verzasca Valley, Corippo, the Verzasca River and Bungy Jumping.

 May - October